Folamh/Assignment_1/README.md

 ![alt tag](README_pics/graph.PNG)
 ![alt tag](README_pics/graphSelect.PNG)

-That’s about it the program is fairly simple and clear.
+That’s about it, the program is fairly simple and clear.